FACTBOX-Countries making COVID-19 vaccines mandatory | Business

 ** EGYPT will mandate public sector workers to either be vaccinated or take a weekly coronavirus test to be allowed to work in government buildings after Nov.
 15. ** FIJI introduced a "no jab, no job" policy in August, with unvaccinated public servants forced to go on leave and subsequently dismissed if still unvaccinated by November.
 Employees at private firms could also face fines and companies could be forced to stop operations over vaccine refusals.

 ** LATVIA on Nov.
-4 allowed businesses to fire workers who refuse to either get a vaccine or transfer to remote work. ** RUSSIA's capital Moscow ordered all workers with public-facing roles to be vaccinated in June, giving companies a month to ensure at least 60% of staff had received first doses, while St. Petersburg on Nov.
+12 banned lawmakers who refuse the COVID-19 vaccine from voting and docked their pay.
+On Nov.
+4 it allowed businesses to fire workers who refuse to either get a vaccine or transfer to remote work. ** RUSSIA's capital Moscow ordered all workers with public-facing roles to be vaccinated in June, giving companies a month to ensure at least 60% of staff had received first doses, while St. Petersburg on Nov.
 9 ordered mandatory vaccination for people over 60 and those with chronic illnesses.

 ** SAUDI ARABIA in May mandated that all public and private sector workers wishing to attend a workplace get vaccinated.
-People must also be vaccinated in order to enter any government, private, or educational establishment. ** TUNISIA in October mandated officials, employees and visitors to show a card proving inoculation to access public and private administrations.
-Unvaccinated employees would be suspended from their job until they are able to present the pass.
+People must also be vaccinated to enter any government, private, or educational establishment. ** TUNISIA in October mandated officials, employees, and visitors to show a card proving inoculation to access public and private administrations.
+Unvaccinated employees would be suspended from their job until they can present the pass.

 On Nov.
 11, it proposed expanding the list of occupations for compulsory COVID-19 vaccinations to cover medical personnel and municipal employees. ** UNITED STATES President Joe Biden on Sept.
 10 ordered all federal workers and contractors to be vaccinated.
 A mandate that private-sector workers be vaccinated or tested weekly will be enforced from Jan.
 4.